-How do plants survive in an ever changing environment?
+How plants survive in an ever changing environment

-We investigate the physiological, biochemical and molecular mechanisms that contribute to acclimation and adaptation of photosynthesis, growth and resilience of trees to changing environmental conditions
+We investigate the physiological, biochemical and molecular mechanisms that control photosynthesis, growth and resilience of trees to changing environmental conditions

-Our goal is to further the understanding of tree acclimation and adaption.
+Our goal is to better understand what limits growth of trees and how climate impacts carbon uptake and the health of our forests.
 We also develop tools for forestry, horticulture and digital agriculture to address the challenges of global environmental change

 Changing climate already impacts carbon sequestration and productivity of trees, and causes increased tree mortality, with large effects on species distribution and the global carbon cycle.
 However, we currently lack a detailed understanding of how future climate will affect the physiological and molecular responses of northern trees and forests.